mickfuzz/phd4/chapters/2022-4-3-Methodology.md

 There is a framework for looking at tensions here. https://onlinelibrary.wiley.com/doi/full/10.1002/sce.21254?casa_token=cBrHq4V42XUAAAAA:qLvlA17sLIGDHnxN_XqTgZpBDP39phmbLXVzu6QFn89LzBtXshp-y4hFVmi2CvmWTYdj50XNe2qSqg -->

+## Data Processing

+### 360 Video Processing

+The processing of video and audio data of both captured screens and 360 video data and high quality audio data involved several stages.
+This process is outlined briefly to document useful findings and observations in the process.

+The use of 360 data yields some advantages in capturing the gestures and facial expressions of potentially all participants in one recording.
+It does however present challenges.

+- split video files - can be corrupted thus you only lose one - but also can be confusing
+- time navigation - also confusing - sometimes put up on the screen - but inconsistently
+- moving and keeping a track of data from week to week and over years is complex.

+### Screen Capture Processing

+Justification of choice.
+Flashback pro - on Uni computers.
+Also a reasonable price for paying to use on home computers.
+Has a batch processing tool for saving as open ish format files.

+However, not possible to code the files directly.
+Thus need to be converted to mp4 to import into coding software.

+### Learnings and recommendations

+The following learning and recommendations emerged from this process.

+Prioritise displaying time - have an old school clock under the 360 camera.
+For example.

+Check viability of data at each stage of processing and movement.

 ## Data analysis methods and justification

 My study draws on traditional ethnographic methods of my journal as participant observer, participant interviews and analysis of artefacts used and created.
 I also record the workshop area with a 360 degree video camera and capture of screen data and audio of the laptops used by participants.
 One of the challenges of adopting a naturalistic research approach is to work with material gathered to find and describe patterns of behaviour.